 Bob and I, along with two other couples, went on an all-day motorcycle ride on Saturday.
 We left home at 7:30 am and returned home about 12 hours later.
 We rode 266 miles.

 We rode to Leonard Harrison State Park in Wellsboro.
 We made two stops en route the park.
 Our first stop was in Smethport, along Route 6.

 We had just ridden over several miles of Route 59 that was tarred & chipped.
 This stop was to stretch and to commiserate with each other about having to ride over a road surface that had been recently tarred and chipped.
 Bob, Paul and John were driving at speeds to minimize the effects of fresh tar and chips to the motorcycles.
 People passing us drove too fast, disregarding what could happen, as they sprayed chips in our direction.
 Bob heard gravel hit our motorcycle.
 He thought the gravel hit the windshield.
 When he checked, he didn’t find a ding in the windshield.
 Bob said if the motorcycle sustained a ding, he will find it when he washes the bike.
 I hope none of the motorcycles received dings from flying gravel.
-We did see immediate injury from a flying piece of gravel, though.

 Paul was hit in the cheek with a flying chip.
 He sustained a small cut.
 Thankfully, his injury wasn’t any worse!